nestoregon/learn/reinforced_learning/book.md

 I tried learning tensorboard but it doesn't work with pip.
 You need to install Conda on Windows which is a pain.
 Also this book is incredibly outdated, and it's just 2 years old.
 Pretty crazy.

+## Chapter 4: Cross Entropy
+I found this chapter to be the first really practical one.
+This chapter allowed my to implement my first algorithm of Reinforcement Learning.

+Basically it's using a regular NN for classification.
+> What's the classification?

+You may ask.
+Well let's bring our attention to the cartpole example.
+In the cartpole example we have 4 inputs (observations) and 2 outputs (actions).
+This is what we want the NN to do.
+We give the NN the observations and it gets us an action.
+Problem is:
+How do we train the network?
+There surely must be a way.
+We run batches of simulations and then filter out the best 30%.
+We train the network with those values.
+Then we run a bunch of simulations and do the same process.
+The agent has some randomness so we will get good performance out of some of them!!

+In steps:
+- Run 16 simulations
+- Choose best 5 of those simulations
+- Train the process with those 5
+- Repeat

+Pretty easy right?
+Those best 30% are joined together as a whole input that will be used to training the network.
+We don't have VALIDATION and TESTING samples.

+I commented every single line of ``Chapter04/nestor01.py`` so that you understand the process.
+I should include pictures of the setup.